All Episodes

 Right.

-Plus, if you get laid off, was this um you know it's in a western country, right?
+Plus, if you get laid off, was this in a Western country, right?

 So if you get laid off, normally you get quite a bit of salary, right?

-Like six months or like you get you get quite a bit of pay when you're laid off.
+Months, sometimes even more, like six months, or like you get quite a bit of pay when you're laid off.

 So it doesn't necessarily mean that your mother immediately has to go back to work or very soon after you're born.